iaculch/universal-style-loader/README.md

 * Recommended for server-side rendering in React applications.
 * Prints out a <Styles /> React component that can be rendered into the head tag (full react-router example below).
 * Does not interact with window, document or other DOM globals.
+(EVENTUALLY)
 * By using a factory, this library needs no React dependency.

 ```jsx